danielholmes/battle-for-hill-218/README.md

 ## Compiling images

 Compile the images in resources/cards into a tilesheet and provide the CSS.
 See `CompileImagesCommand` to add or change tilesheet.

 ```
 vagrant ssh
 bfh compile-images
 ```

+Use [https://www.youidraw.com/apps/drawing/](https://www.youidraw.com/apps/drawing/) for creating interaction borders.
+Radius: 5, Dashes: 18, 10, Cap Mode: Left - not overstepping

 ## Deploying to Studio